 - Don’t inspect the element's attributes and children, because they don’t exist yet.

 - Don’t inspect the element’s public properties, because they’re set after the component is created.

 You can add attributes to the host element during any stage of the component lifecycle other than construction.

-This example is illegal, because it adds an attribute to the host element in the
+This pattern isn't recommended, because it adds an attribute to the host element in the